About The Edinburgh Royal Ticket:

 This is the official residence of the British monarch in Scotland.
 The Queen spends a week here at the beginning of every summer during which time she conducts official engagements and ceremonies.
 Throughout most of the year, however, the palace is open to the public with visitors allowed into the Apartments of Mary, Queen of Scots and the State Apartments.

-The Bus Tours:
+3 Edinburgh Bus Tours:

 Once you have exchanged your ticket voucher on Waverley Bridge you will receive a pass that allows you to jump between each of these three bus tour services.
 Passes are valid 48-hours from the point of first use.
-View a leaflet containing the maps and timetables of all three bus tours here.
+View the maps and timetables of all three bus tours here.

 City Sightseeing Tour: